By Jeffrey Miller, Colorado State University

 With America in the middle of a flourishing craft beer and craft spirits movement, it’s easy to forget that Prohibition was once the law of the land.

-One hundred years ago, on January 17th, 1920, Prohibition went into effect, one year after Nebraska became the 36th of the country’s 48 states to ratify the 18th Amendment.
+One hundred years ago, on Jan.
+16, 1919, Nebraska became the 36th of the country’s 48 states to ratify the 18th Amendment, reaching the required three-fourths threshold.

 The law forbid the production of beverages that contained more than one-half of 1 percent alcohol.
 Breweries, wineries, and distilleries across America were shuttered.
 Most never reopened.